theobremer/one-sided-diffusor/README.md

 ## current errors
  - currently throws the 2D case a floating point excpection for U inlet BC bigger then 10m/s
 ## Still TODO
+ - getting the 2D RANS case with the kOmega-SST turbulence model with the inactive jet to run properly
  - testing the 2D RANS case with the kOmega-SST turbulence model with the active jet
  - running the 3D RANS case with the kOmega-SST turbulence model with the inactive jet
- - running the 3D RANS case with the kOmega-SST turbulence model with the inactive jet
+ - running the 3D RANS case with the kOmega-SST turbulence model with the active jet
  - testing further turbulence models for 2D and 3D meshes